-The Issuers are issuing \$ aggregate principal amount of their % Senior Notes due 20 (the "20 notes") and \$ aggregate principal amount of their % Senior Notes due 20 (the "20 notes" and, together with the 20 notes, the "notes").
-The 20 notes and the 20 notes will each constitute a separate series of debt securities under the indenture.
+The Issuers are issuing \$ aggregate principal amount of their % Senior Notes due 20 (the "notes").
+The notes will constitute a separate series of debt securities under the indenture.
 The Issuers may issue additional notes of the same or different series from time to time under the indenture.
 Any issuance of additional notes is subject to the covenants set forth below under "-Certain Covenants-Limitations on Incurrence of Indebtedness."
 The notes and any additional notes of the same series subsequently issued will be treated as a single series for all purposes under the indenture, including, without limitation, waivers, amendments, redemptions and offers to purchase.
-Unless the context otherwise requires, for all purposes of the indenture and this "Description of the Notes," references to the notes include any additional notes actually issued.
+Unless the context otherwise requires, for all purposes of the indenture and this "Description of Notes," references to the notes include any additional notes actually issued.
 The Issuers will issue notes in denominations of \$2,000 and integral multiples of \$1,000.